 If you have a urine infection, you have germs (bacteria) in your bladder, kidneys or the tubes of your urinary system.
 Urine infections are more common in older people, and there is more likely to be an underlying cause.

 How the urinary tract works

-There are two kidneys - one on each side of the tummy (abdomen).
-They make urine which drains down tubes called ureters into the bladder.
-Urine is stored in the bladder and is passed out through a tube from the bladder (called the urethra) from time to time when we go to the toilet.
+Urine is made by your two kidneys, one on each side of the tummy (abdomen).
+Urine drains down tubes called ureters into the bladder.
+There it is stored and passed out through a tube called the urethra, when you go to the toilet.

 What is a urine infection and what causes it?

 Most urine infections are caused by germs (bacteria) that come from your own bowel.
 They cause no harm in your bowel but can cause infection if they get into other parts of your body.
-Some bacteria lie around your back passage (anus) after you pass a stool (faeces).
-These bacteria sometimes travel to the tube from the bladder that passes out urine (the urethra) and into your bladder.
+Some bacteria lie around your back passage (anus) after you pass a stool.
+These bacteria sometimes travel up the tube called the urethra and into your bladder.
 Some bacteria thrive in urine and multiply quickly to cause infection.

 Why do some people develop urine infections?

 In many cases the infection occurs for no apparent reason.
 There is no problem with the bladder, kidney, prostate, or defence (immune) system that can be identified.
 In other cases, an underlying problem can increase the risk of developing a urine infection.

 - After the menopause the lining of tissues around your genital area may become more fragile.
 This is called atrophic vaginitis.
 It is associated with having more urine infections.